octopusthink/nautilus/src/components/ui/Tag/README.md

 ### A tag can be removed

 You may want to use Tags to allow users to add and remove attributes from an object.
-You can do this by passing the `dismissable` prop.
-When a Tag is removable, it will be indicated with a "dismiss" button (stylised as an `X`/"close" icon).
+Do this by passing an event function to the Tag's `onDismiss` prop.
+This event will be called when the Tag's "dismiss" button is activated.

 ```jsx
 const onDismiss = (event) => {